BuildTheEarth/docs-website/docs/staff/roles.md

 ### Community Manager

-The Community Managers gather community feedback and organizes community events, with the help of the Event Team.
+The Community Managers gather community feedback and organize community events, with the help of the Event Team.
 If you have any concerns about the community, they are the right people to contact.

 * Current Community Managers: @user, @user
 * Responsible Admin: @user, @user (Events)